 Find out the myths and truths about the Financial Ombudsman Service on their website.

-For help with opening more than one bank account, visit the Money Advice Service website.
+You can get help with opening more than one bank account, at the Money Advice Service website.

 Sometimes the financial world uses words that only bankers would understand.
 Here's an example: